SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_22f2afd2-c858-443d-8e06-7b335e439c29_do_not_edit_manually.md

     Detects cscript running suspicious command to load a DLL.
 This behavior has been detected in SquirrelWaffle campaign.

     - **Effort:** intermediate

+??? abstract "Suncrypt Parameters"

+    Detects SunCrypt ransomware's parameters, most of which are unique.

+    - **Effort:** elementary

 ??? abstract "Suspicious Cmd File Copy Command To Network Share"